arielkonopka/Gardens-of-Eris/README.md

 * own state and previous state, to determine rotations and other things.

 A monster at the momento of placement will be setup with function:

-* guard -> will traverse the perimeter, collect the keys and weapons, can brean an apple, and collect it, if it sees an apple, and has no broken apple, will standing on radioactive fields
-* janitor -> will lock all the open doors, fix broken apples, collect keys and other elements
-* critter -> can collect keys and broken apples, avoids being shot, avoids player, avoids radioactivity

 ## TODO